kultur666-com/www/docs/_posts/2017-01-14-the-ones-who-create-the-ones-who-destroy-by-crator-a-comment.md

 ---
 id: 7654
-title: '&#8216;The Ones Who Create, The Ones Who Destroy&#8217; by Crator - A Comment'
+title: '\'The Ones Who Create, The Ones Who Destroy\' by Crator - A Comment'
 date: '2017-01-14T16:09:00+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''The Ones Who Create, The Ones Who Destroy'' album by Crator (2016).'